winguse/winguse.github.io/_posts/2023-11-30-only-apple-can-do-allow-apps-tracking-users- location-without-consensus.md

 ---
 layout: post
-title: "Only Apple can do: allow Apps tracking users' location without consensus"
+title: "Apple allows applications to track user locations without authorization"
 date: 2023-11-30 16:30:00 +0000
 ---

-> 中文版在文末。
+> 中文在英文文末

 Apple asserts itself as a champion of user privacy; however, this claim will be proven untrue in this article.
 For almost a decade, Apple allowed apps had the capability to track users' locations without affording them the option to disable this feature or even raising awareness about it.